dustin-devops/template-test/README.md

 # branch-protection-template
- this is a dev test
+ this is a sync test